apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-body-style.md

 The source file is available on [github](https://github.com/apmp-dxfg/pdfa3-documents/tree/main/LMI-body-dev){:target="_blank"}.

-The appearance can specified in the preamble of a LaTeX file (before `\begin{document}`) by importing packages and declaring commands.
+The appearance can be specified in the preamble of a LaTeX file (before `\begin{document}`) by importing packages and declaring commands.
 Appearance is also influenced by the LaTeX 'class' file (`article`), which is imported by `\documentclass`.
 The report content itself goes in between `\begin{document}` and `\end{document}`.

 A title page is not produced.
-Some of the configuration commands were already been discussed in relation to the layout of the [title page](dxfg-pdfa-tut-title-style).
+Some of the configuration commands were already discussed in relation to the layout of the [title page](dxfg-pdfa-tut-title-style).
 We explain other details below.

 {% highlight latex %}